UniExeterRSE/intro-to-python/_episodes/01_motivation.md

 Q: What are the reasons I should not learn Python?

 A: As a beginner, there are none to worry about for a few years!
-However, compared to languages such as C++ or Rust, Python can be slower for certain types of code.
+However, compared to languages such as C++ or Rust, Python can be slower (in terms of calculation speed) for certain types of tasks.
 In addition, if you plan on building web applications, or anything with a front (user-facing) end, you will have to learn Javascript at some point.
 Even so, Python is a fantastic choice for your first (general) programming language.